 Basis Reduction Amount

 For automobiles that taxpayers use for business purposes, the portion of the business standard mileage rate treated as depreciation is 24 cents per mile for 2015, up from 22 cents per mile for 2014.

 For computing the allowance under a FAVR plan, the standard cost may not exceed $28,200 for automobiles or $30,800 for trucks and vans.

 IRS Notice 2014-57 provides the 2014-2015 special per diem rates for taxpayers to use in substantiating the amount of ordinary and necessary business expenses incurred while traveling away from home, specifically (1) the special transportation industry meal and incidental expenses (M&IE) rates, (2) the rate for the incidental expenses only deduction, and (3) the rates and list of high-cost localities for purposes of the high-low substantiation method.

-Beginning Oct.
-1, 2014, the high-low per diem rates that can be used for lodging, meals and incidental expenses will increase to $259 for travel to high-cost locations and $172 for travel to other locations.
-The high-low M&IE rates will remain at $65 for travel to high-cost locations and $52 for travel to other locations.
+As of Oct.
+1, 2014, the high-low per diem rates that can be used for lodging, meals and incidental expenses increased to $259 for travel to high-cost locations and $172 for travel to other locations.
+The high-low M&IE rates remain at $65 for travel to high-cost locations and $52 for travel to other locations.